 Some of these sources may be friends and family.
 We may try limiting our contact with them until we build up strength to cast down the corrupt seed they spread.
 If that isn’t sufficient to stop the flow of corrupt seed into our heart, then more complete separation may be necessary.
 This is one to really seek God’s guidance on.

-We have to be alert to and cast down seed from spiritual sources.
+We have to be alert to and reject seed from corrupt spiritual sources.
 The armor of God is required to overcome the flow of seed bringing forth corrupt fruit.

 Stopping the flow of new seed is just the first step in working to stop bearing corrupt fruit.
 If you are bringing forth corrupt fruit, there is already a thriving plant in your heart producing that fruit.
 Fortunately, Jesus told us how to deal with this.

 And if your right eye offend you, pluck it out, and cast it from you: for it is profitable for you that one of your members should perish, and not that your whole body should be cast into hell.
 And if your right hand offend you, cut it off, and cast it from you: for it is profitable for you that one of your members should perish, and not that your whole body should be cast into hell.
 (Matthew 5:29-30)

 It isn’t our right eye, left eye, or any other member of our body that is bringing forth fruit that defiles us: it is wrong desire or wrong belief in our heart.
 Jesus tells us that, if we believe, we can speak to the tree of wrong desire or belief and command it to be plucked up by the roots and cast into the sea and it will obey us.
 No more plant, no more corrupt fruit.